-- Within categories of investments – to capitalize on the risk taken by investing in the aforementioned categories, we use mutual funds to ensure our Clients’ investments are broadly diversified.
-To do that, one needs to own lots of stocks in each of those categories; mutual funds allow us to gain exposure to hundreds (or even thousands) of stocks at a time.
+- Within Categories of Investments: To capitalize on the risk taken by investing in the aforementioned categories, we use mutual funds to ensure our Clients’ investments are broadly diversified.
+To do that, one needs to own lots of stocks in each of those categories; mutual funds allow us to gain exposure to 10,000 stocks at once.

 The Morgan Stanley Capital International All Country World Index (or MSCI ACWI) is the benchmark we use to compare the performance of the stock portion of our Clients’ portfolios to that of the global market.
-We use this index because it is the most accurate measure of global stock performance available, and because it is geographically neutral in that it is allocated to different countries based on their relative share of the global stock market – just like our portfolios.
+We use this index because it provides an accurate measure of global stock performance, and because it is geographically neutral in that it is allocated to different countries based on their relative share of the global stock market – just like our portfolios.

 So what differentiates our portfolios’ performance from that of the index?
-Our investment philosophy dials up exposure to two segments of the market – small company stocks and value stocks – such that their representative weights in our portfolios are greater than their actual weights in the global market (ex. small company stocks make up about 9% of the US market and 12% of the international market; they make up 41% of Yeske Buie’s stock portfolios).
+Our investment philosophy dials up exposure to two segments of the market – small company stocks and value stocks – such that their representative weights in our portfolios are greater than their actual weights in the global market (ex. small company stocks make up about 11% of the global market; they make up 43% of Yeske Buie’s stock portfolios).

 The benefit of the increased exposure to those relatively riskier segments is best illustrated by the graphs below:

 The graph shows the performance of our portfolios relative to the benchmark from December 31st, 1993 to December 31st, 2022 (the bars below each year illustrate the annual performance).
 Our portfolios averaged annual returns of 7% (relative to the benchmark’s performance of 4%) with less than half the risk (measured by standard deviation).